Dreame L40s Ultra CE

 • Dustbin capacity is 0.32 l on Dreame L40s Ultra CE and 0.38 l on iRobot Roomba Max 705 Vac.

-• Dreame L40s Ultra CE includes washable filters, while iRobot Roomba Max 705 Vac does not.
+• Washable filters are included with Dreame L40s Ultra CE but not included with iRobot Roomba Max 705 Vac.

-• Dirt sensor is not available on Dreame L40s Ultra CE but is available on iRobot Roomba Max 705 Vac.
+• Automatic height adjustment is present on Dreame L40s Ultra CE but not available on iRobot Roomba Max 705 Vac.

 • Battery power is 5200 mAh on Dreame L40s Ultra CE and 5000 mAh on iRobot Roomba Max 705 Vac.